Australian rules football in Western Australia

-The Colony of Western Australia was the last to take up Australian rules in 1881, nevertheless within less than a decade it had overtaken rugby union there as the most popular football code.
+Matches were played in the Colony of Western Australia from 1868, however rugby union there became more popular and Australian rules was not fully established until the 1880s when existing rugby clubs began to switch codes.
 Following the Federation of Australia, courtesy of pioneering junior and schools programs the sport grew faster there than any other state.
-For much of the 20th Century the West Australian Football League was the third strongest state competition in the country.
+For much of the 20th century the West Australian Football League (WAFL) was the third strongest state competition in the country.
 In 1967 the WAFL set a record season attendance of 960,169 and the 1981 WAFL Grand Final was attended by 55,517.
-While it is now a feeder competition for the more popular Australian Football League, the semi-professional WAFL still attracts around 200,000 fans through the gates each year.
+Even with its current semi-professional status, it remains the third most popular competition in the world for the sport.